prcutler/awesome-macropad/README.md

 - [The Macropad 4chord MIDI](https://github.com/deckerego/Macropad_4chord_MIDI) is built to play simple chord progressions as a MIDI device on a rp2040 MacroPad by deckerego.
 - [App Pad](https://github.com/kbaskett248/adafruit_macropad) An advanced port of Adafruit's Macropad application that adds switching macros by keys, OS-specific variants, double-tap support, and callback timers by kbaskett248.
 - [MacroPad Automation and Application Detector](https://github.com/xhargh/MacropadApplicationDetector) is a Windows application that detects the currently active window and automatically switches to the appropriate set of macros for that application by xhargh.
+- [PyCurrentWindow](https://github.com/astridos2go/PyCurrentWindow) automatically detects the focused application and automatically changes to the correct macros by astridos2go.
+(Windows only)

 ## Games